-On this page I have outlined and summarized the features of the main software solutions I have used over the years for repairing or recovering data from various types of optical.s discs.
+On this page I have outlined and summarized the features of the main disc recovery software solutions I have used over the years for repairing or extracting data from various types of optical.s discs.

 Generally speaking there is no real need to discern between software that works for CDs, DVDs or Blu-Ray discs as these days they cover them all.

 Each example of recovery software listed on this page has it’s own particular use, it’s own specific method to recover data or files and to some degree that method comes as a result of the history of the product or it’s manufacturer.

 There are other pages on this site go into more detail about some of the technicalities and exact procedures of data recovery and those can be found in the top menu of the side bar.

 The programs listed below are not listed in any particular order of preference or effectiveness.

 With the exception of Isobuster their ability to recover files comes as an added feature of their existing functions so take a look at each one and see which one would suit you best.

 Better still go to the Disc Repair Page and start here to better understand how to solve your particular problem.

 CD, DVD, Blu-Ray and Game Disc Data Recovery Software